opensistemas-hub/osbrain/docs/source/introduction.rst

 Agents and proxies
 ==================

 An agent, in osBrain, is an entity that runs independly from other agents in the system.
-An agent, by default, will simply poll for incoming messages before executing the code defined by the developer.
+When running, it executes the main loop:

+- Poll for incoming messages.
+- Process incoming messages and execute developer-defined code.
+- Repeat.

 This means a single agent, as in the `Hello world!` example, makes little or no sense.
 Agents in a multi-agent system start to make sense when connected to each other.

 The easiest way to run an agent in an osBrain architecture is by calling the function :func:`osbrain.run_agent <osbrain.agent.run_agent>`: